Child Abduction by a Parent

 Although the majority of abductions are domestic, two-thirds of international parental abduction cases involve mothers who claim they are the victims of domestic violence.
 How the other country treats an international abduction case, and whether or not they are a part of the Hague Convention will have an effect on how legal proceedings are carried out.

 Long Island Child Abduction Attorney

-At Wisselman & Associates, we understand the extreme anxiety that parents experience in child abduction cases as well as the level of urgency that they require.
-At our firm, we provide experienced, aggressive representation for victims of domestic violence and for parents whose children have been abducted.
+At Wisselman, Harounian & Associates, we understand the extreme anxiety that parents experience in child abduction cases as well as the level of urgency that they require.
+At our firm in Great Neck, we provide experienced, aggressive representation for victims of domestic violence and for parents whose children have been abducted.

 Regardless of what your case may be, we can provide you with the steps you need to take to prevent an abduction.
 We can also provide legal remedies to get your child back at home where they safely belong.
 We urge you to contact us immediately if you are facing a child abduction situation or need to avoid the legal ramifications of removing your child from an abusive parent.

-Contact a Long Island child abduction attorney from the firm immediately to address your child abduction matter.
+Contact a child abduction attorney on Long Island immediately to address your legal options.

 Derrick is extremely professional and meticulous, as well as patient and kind.- Former Client

 Working with Jackie Harounian during difficult situations became a pleasurable experience.- Former Client